 Mr. Peterson displayed the site location map and explain that LOJO Partnership LLP, requests approval from the City of Grand Junction to vacate north/south and east/west alley rights-of-way (approximately 6,786 sq. ft. - 0.156 acres - see attached vacation exhibit) located between S. 7th Street and S. 8th Street on the south side of South Avenue.

-These alley rights-of-way have never been improved with either asphalt paving or concrete, but rather serve more as a utility easement for an existing sanitary sewer main and Xcel Energy electric and gas line.
+Mr. Peterson explained that these alley rights-of-way have never been improved with either asphalt paving or concrete, but rather serve more as a utility easement for an existing sanitary sewer main and Xcel Energy electric and gas line.
 The applicant is requesting to vacate these existing alley rights-of-way in order to consolidate all seven (7) properties that the applicant owns into one (1), 5.26 acre lot.

-The requested vacation is in anticipation of marketing or development of the property.
+Mr. Peterson noted that the requested vacation is in anticipation of marketing or development of the property.
 A proposed Simple Subdivision application for the consolidation of the seven properties is currently under review administratively by City Staff.